greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/recruiting-alignment_1_1.md

 ---
-title: "Talent Acquisition Alignment"
+title: Talent Acquisition Alignment
-description: "This page is an overview of the search team alignment and the talent acquisition platform directly responsible individual in talent acquisition operations and talent brand."
+description: This page is an overview of the search team alignment and the talent acquisition platform directly responsible individual in talent acquisition operations and talent brand.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/recruiting-alignment_1_1/
+linkTitle: Talent Acquisition Alignment
+type: docs
 ---

 ## Search Team Alignment by Department